Russwater RPG Ruleset

 Ability Score Check – roll on a d20 equal or lower than your ability score to succeed.

-Fail Forward - When the PCs have plenty of time, and can have repeat attempts at a challenge, they can reroll until they either roll equal to the DC or higher and succeed or roll a 1 and fail.
+Fail Forward - When the PCs have plenty of time, and can have repeat attempts at a challenge, they could reroll until they either roll equal to the DC or higher and succeed or roll a 1 and fail.
 The GM then narrates a montage of the PCs attempts to their eventual success or failure at the task.

 Pitching an Outcome – how do you want to do this?